 Classifying Lease Commitments - Group as a Lessor.
-Lessor accounting under PFRS 16 is substantially unchanged from accounting under PAS 17.
 The Group entered into a sublease agreement of food park spaces.
 The Group determined, based on the evaluation of terms and conditions of agreement, that the lessor retains all the significant risks and rewards of ownership of the food park spaces.
 Thus, the agreement is accounted for as an operating lease.

-Rental income in 2019, 2018, and 2017 is disclosed in Note 22.
+Rental income in 2020, 2019, and 2018 is disclosed in Note 23.